cs257s26/ind-flask-gangolfa/README.md

 1. Go to [JupyterHub server on fern](https://fern.mathcs.carleton.edu/jupyter/hub/login) and log in with Carleton credentials.
 2. Navigate to the correct directory: cs257/ind-flask-gangolfa
-3. Load data tables\
-   The files createtable.sql and datasource.py are located in the ProductionCode/Data directory.
-The tables, interpol_data & artist_data may already be loaded into sterns.
+3. The data tables (interpol_data & artist_data) may already be loaded into sterns.
 To check, you can use:
    <pre>
    psql
    \dt